dploeger/disclaimr/README.md

 The following tag will be accesible when the resolver succeeds:

 * {resolver["key"]}: The value of the LDAP-property "key" from the resolver

+Since v1.0-rc2 you can even decide what to do if the resolver fails:

+* {rt}I get removed if {resolver["key"]} fails{/rt}: If the LDAP-property "key"
+ has no value everything withing {rt} will be removed

 ## Supporting Encryption